 - 4 x r4-xlarge with 1TB per node

 Without snapshots, this works out to $1,300 a month or $15,600 a year.
 This configuration can support ~50 node kubernetes cluster with audit logging and a couple of hundred pods (assuming sane logging defaults on the pods) for anywhere between 15-30 days of retention.

-It is very easy to get started with the AWS Elasticsearch Service.
+It is straightforward to get started with the AWS Elasticsearch Service.
 Decisions around instance type and storage need to be made to deploy, but these settings can easily be modified after the fact as desired.
 Once stood up, accessing the service is similar to other AWS services and offers similar security controls, but be advised that Kibana does not authenticate users.
-Like any system, monitoring the health is critical and this is made easy via AWS CloudWatch.
+Like any system, monitoring the health is critical, and this is made easy via AWS CloudWatch.

 It is not cheap to leverage the Elasticsearch service, but neither is maintaining your own cluster, so it comes down to experience level and which investment you want to make.
 If just getting started, the Elasticsearch Service is a good option to stand something up quickly.

 © 2019 – 2021, Steve Flanders.
 All rights reserved.